 Emotional support animals significantly improve their owners’ quality of life, so the US government recognizes them as assistance animals.
 The federal government grants some protections to assist animals.
 They’re exempt from housing-related pet restrictions, such as additional fees.

 Federal law protects your right and disability rights to keep your emotional support animal in your home, even if you live in a place that prohibits pets.
 Find out more about where you can bring your emotional support animal to North Carolina.

 - What is an emotional support animal?
 An emotional support animal has a comforting presence that helps mitigate mental or emotional disability symptoms.

 - Are ESAs considered pets in North Carolina?
-No. Federal and state laws regard emotional support animals as service animals, not pets.
+No. Federal and state laws regard emotional support animals as assistance animals, not pets.

 - How do I get an ESA Letter in North Carolina?
 With an online service, getting an ESA Letter that fits state and federal requirements is easy.